apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 **Failure to communicate with S3 during data upload**

-If an upload fails, tasks will
+If an upload fails, tasks will:

+* Retry using the retry policies implemented in the S3AFileSystem classes and the AWS libraries.
-* attempt to abort PUT requests already uploaded to S3
+* Eventually: attempt to abort outstanding multipart uploads already initiated.
-* remove temporary files on the local FS.
+* Remove temporary files on the local FS.

 **Explicit Job Abort**

 All in-progress tasks are aborted and cleaned up.
-The pending commit data of all completed tasks can be loaded, the PUT requests aborted.
+The pending commit data of all completed tasks can be loaded, outstanding multipart PUT requests aborted.

 **Executor failure before Job Commit**